 Having survived a decade of being targeted at my state job and subjected to extreme workplace bullying, my graduate research delved into the healing properties of the “mind/nature” connection of the human psyche and the biosphere, known as ecopsychology.
 This new discipline is being studied for it’s potential relief from the effects of PTSD, Anxiety, Attention Deficit Disorder and several other maladies by the American Psychological Association.
 One of the most recognizable results are the increased productivity in classrooms and even in the work environment.
 The revival of the “Nature Study Movement” of the late 19th Century as well as the Aesthetics of Nature as a discipline (the Transcendental philosophy of Immanuel Kant in his 1790 “Critique of Judgment”) will be incorporated into the environmental education curriculum I develop and hope to present initially on a local level.

-In the meantime, between my other enterprises, I am steadfastly committed to ending Workplace Bullying in New Jersey and have found myself appointed co-coordinator of the ”NJBullyBusters”, a Healthy Workplace Anti-Bullying Legislation Campaign with a bill, S333, that has been re-introduced to the 2012-2013 Senate and Assembly sessions and assigned to the respective Labor Committees.
+In the meantime, between my other enterprises, I am steadfastly committed to ending Workplace Bullying in New Jersey and have found myself appointed co-coordinator of the “NJBullyBusters”, a Healthy Workplace Anti-Bullying Legislation Campaign with a bill, S333, that has been re-introduced to the 2012-2013 Senate and Assembly sessions and assigned to the respective Labor Committees.
 The Bill was first introduced in 2006 and is under revision per our primary sponsor, Senator Linda Greenstein.
-I am proud to say, I have been invited to actively participate in developing language for the proposed amendments before it is heard in the committees.
-Our goal is that the Bill will embrace the business community and appeal to its Chamber of Commerce as well as prevent bullying and protect targets.
-The Bill ultimately should read such that Governor Chris Christie’s enthusiastic vision to encourage industry to our Garden State will be supported by a safe, healthy and most productive workforce.
-Of the 21 states with Healthy Workplace bills introduced to their legislature, only New Jersey’s bill is active with more than 18 co-sponsors.
-Hopefully Governor Christie will see this as another feather in New Jersey’s cap as a leader among states with Anti-Bullying legislation.
+Of the 21 states with Healthy Workplace bills introduced to their legislature, New Jersey’s bill is active with more than 18 co-sponsors.
+Hopefully our legislators and Governor will see this as another feather in New Jersey’s cap making us a leader among states with Anti-Bullying legislation.

-My personal wish is that we can give this new bill the moniker “Heidi’s Law” named for the unfortunate supervisor tasked with targeting me for the purpose of legal removal one way or another no matter how contrived or damaging.
+My personal wish is that this new bill will provide comprehensive and holistic remedies for all victims including those unfortunate supervisors tasked with targeting employees for the sole purpose of legal removal one way or another no matter how contrived or damaging.
 Supervisors ordered to bully employees against their better judgement (ala “A FEW GOOD MEN”) obviously are the indirect targets themselves of narcissistic, Machiavellian employers.
-Unless they are also psychopathic in nature, any supervisor with even a remotely guilty conscience, would suffer debilitating stress and trauma that could easily lead to suicide or even those increasing instances of bullied bullies ”going postal!”
+Unless they are also psychopathic in nature, any supervisor with even a remotely guilty conscience, would suffer debilitating stress and trauma that could easily lead to suicide or even those increasing instances of bullied bullies “going postal!”
 Sometimes it’s necessary to look beyond the obvious circumstances of an unhealthy workplace to find ALL the victims.

-Yet I place my hope and faith in God and the balance of Nature (“let Heaven and Nature sing”); in the self-organizing, self-regulating, self-adjusting forces of the seemingly “intelligent” universe, thermodynamics, gravity, LOVE and TRUTH, from which all life emerged, evolved and returns.
-In the words of the 1960′s generation songstress, Joni Mitchell:
+I place my hope and faith in God, and in the self-organizing, self-regulating, self-adjusting forces of the seemingly “intelligent” universe, thermodynamics, gravity, LOVE and TRUTH from which all life emerged, evolved and returns and which keeps the balance and momentum of Nature (“let Heaven and Nature sing”); In the words of the 1960’s songstress, Joni Mitchell:

 “We are stardust, billion year old carbon,